nnehome/nnehome.github.io/docs/source/home/home.rst

 |

+.. _top:

-This website provides a guide and code of the neural net estimator (NNE) (`Wei and Jiang 2023 <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3496098#>`_).
+This website provides a guide and code of the neural net estimator (NNE) (`paper`_).
 NNE exploits machine learning techniques to estimate existing econometric models.
 It can achieve good estimation accuracy at light computational costs, and thus provides an alternative to simulated maximum likelihood or simulated method of moments.

 Below, we describe an `overview`_ of NNE, its `step-by-step procedure`_, and the `applicability`_ to marketing/economics problems.

 We also provide Matlab code for two applications of NNE.
 You're welcome to modify the code to estimate other econometric models.
 You can find the code at this `GitHub <https://github.com/nnehome/nne-matlab>`_ repository.
 Please also find the documentation for the code at the :ref:`consumer search <code_1>` page and the :ref:`AR1 model <code_2>` page.

+|

 Overview
 ---------------